Kees1958/DownloadSentinel/README.md

-When an executable or compressed file is downloaded which does not come from a (user determined) whitelist or the build-in whitelist, It shows a warning page and checks the download URL reputation on Virus Total and updates the warning page.
+When an executable or compressed file is downloaded which does not come from a (user determined) whitelist or the build-in whitelist, It shows a warning page and checks the download URL reputation on Virus Total and updates the warning page with the results found for the download URL.
 The user can decide to cancel & go back or ignore & proceed

 The warning page shows a risk score which is determined based on the information available on Virus Total of the download URL